Social Justice and Anti-Racism Resources

 - People's Budget LA - Understand LA city's budget and make sure it reflects the values of the citizens.

-- NEW In this Rolling Stone article, Jon Blisten covers Alicia Keys' campaign demanding justice for Breonna Taylor.
+- In this Rolling Stone article, Jon Blisten covers Alicia Keys' campaign demanding justice for Breonna Taylor.
 It also highlights her new Until Freedom video and offers ways to join the campaign and show your support.

-- NEW #ITakeResponsibility Campaign - Julianne Moore, Kristen Bell, Sarah Paulson and more encourage white people to call out racism.
+- #ITakeResponsibility Campaign - Julianne Moore, Kristen Bell, Sarah Paulson and more encourage white people to call out racism.
 Watch the video, take the pledge and spread the word.

-- NEW Women in Film has launched Hire Her Back, an initiative to call on entertainment companies to continue to seek gender and racial equality as the industry looks to return to film and TV production after the COVID-19 shutdown.
+- Women in Film has launched Hire Her Back, an initiative to call on entertainment companies to continue to seek gender and racial equality as the industry looks to return to film and TV production after the COVID-19 shutdown.
 Find ways you can help and support.

 - M4BL (Movement for Black Lives) Week of Action: Five Demands - An opportunity to uplift and fight alongside those turning up in the streets and online.